how much to screed a floor

 To give you an idea of how much a screeding job costs, consider the following points:

-• Labour Costs – Typically, a gang of two people lays 150 square metres per day.
-A good screeder and labourer cost between £200 and £300 per day.
+• Labour Costs — Typically, a gang of two people lays 150m2 per day.
+A good screeder and labourer costs between £200 and £300 per day.

 • Margins – Make sure the builder’s markup isn’t too high based on your loose calculations.
 However, be reasonable here.
 Remember that the builder must cover overheads such as van hire, pension, tax, training, advertising, etc.